Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Tree of Thoughts (ToT)

-AI explores multiple solution paths simultaneously, like a chess player thinking several moves ahead.
+What it is: AI explores multiple solution paths simultaneously, like a chess player thinking several moves ahead.
 It considers different approaches, evaluates each, and picks the best route rather than committing to the first idea.

 • Choosing between service packages or offers